 Why Bleach is Bad:

 - bleach, mixed with ammonia creates a poisonous gas that causes respiratory distress and can actually stop lung function.
 Remember folks, pee (urine) contains ammonia, so using bleach products to clean your toilet is particularly dangerous.

-- household bleach is composed of chlorine and lye (the stabalizer).
-Lye is highly corrosive to living tissue, and can cause burns to your skin, eyes,
+- household bleach is composed of chlorine and lye (the stabilizer).
+Lye is highly corrosive to living tissue, and can cause burns to your skin and eyes.

 - when bleach is mixed with certain DISH SOAPS it may produce MUSTARD GAS, the same deadly gas used as a weapon in WWI – Scary!

 - bleach fumes are toxic for everyone, but for those who suffer with allergies and asthma, bleach can be be a trigger for serious complications.

 - at room temperature bleach is a gas, and in it’s gaseous form bleach can form cancer causing dioxins which we inhale.
 These dioxins are also linked to an increased risk of infertility, miscarriages, birth defects, diabetes, and immune system problems.

 - Of the thousands of calls made for medical help each year, approximately 1/4 of them are related to bleach and household cleaning products with bleach in them.
 Most of these incidents involve children and can be potentially fatal.

 Unfortunately, the traditional stuff we’ve used for years to whiten our clothes isn’t so safe – in fact, it can be deadly.